agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

     <span style="color: #008800; font-weight: bold">return</span> label, image
 </pre></div>

 Notice the structure of the full example in terms of its component features.
-If you were to look into the [build_image_data.py](https://raw.githubusercontent.com/tensorflow/models/master/inception/inception/data/build_image_data.py) script that we used above to write the files, you would see that it organises the features precicely in this arrangement.
+If you were to look into the [build_image_data.py](https://raw.githubusercontent.com/tensorflow/models/master/inception/inception/data/build_image_data.py) script that we used above to write the files, you would see that it organises the features precisely in this arrangement.

 We can then, using this function: